How to Fly a QuadCopter – The Ultimate Guide

 A gimbal uses allows helps to keep your video recording device stable and fixed.
 A good gimbal can help you to get smooth video out of your drone.
 If you are looking to do any professional level drone photography this feature is a must have!

-This mode allows the pilot to operate the drone without worry about the orientation or which direction the drone is facing.
+This so called headless mode allows the pilot to operate the drone without worry about the orientation or which direction the drone is facing.
 This basically means that the drone will follow controls from your perspective at all times.
 A right command from your perspective, would activate a right turn, still from your viewpoint, and vice versa.